Introduction to SSRS Interview Questions And Answers

 - Maintaining the scheduling of reports to users.

 - Report Delivery: This phase will ensure that the developed and executed reports would reach the business users for decision-making.
-If any flaws or changes required in reports, then it goes back to the development phase for the correction or changes.
+If any flaws or changes are required in reports, then it goes back to the development phase for the correction or changes.

 Let us move to the next SSRS Interview Questions.